diequies/100daysofdata/README.md

 ---

+### **Day 136 of #100DaysOfData Challenge**

+Spent most of the day to progress *Omdena* project, otherwise we would not complete it in time.
+Also I spent some time preparing for my interview for Data Engineering role.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+During today I completed the pending modules we raised while reviewing the integration.
+Mainly they were modules to smooth the integration, like a helper function to check if the labeling is completed.
+Also I had to change the sampling function to be more precise.
+2. **Course**: [Data Engineering, Big Data, and Machine Learning on GCP Specialization](https://www.coursera.org/specializations/gcp-data-machine-learning?).
+Not very much progress, viewed some videos and completed a couple of labs.
+I hope I can progress further the next days.

+---

 ### **Day 135 of #100DaysOfData Challenge**

 After almost a week away not being able to progress in my path in Data Science, I am back to recover the time lost.
 We are in the last part of our *Omdena* project, so I need to spend time there and also getting the *GCP* specialization.